toonshi/mshamba/README.md

 ### 1. `main.mo` — Central Controller

 - Acts as the orchestrator.
-- Connects all modules: profiles, farms, tokens, land, investments.
+- Connects all modules: profiles, farms, land, investments.
+(Token-related functionalities are currently inactive).
 - Routes API calls from the frontend or other actors.

 ---